tasitlabs/tasit-sdk/packages/tasit-act/README.md

 Ideas for getting clever with ABIs at this level of abstraction:
 Find all view (external or public) functions and assume they're the interesting ones for looking up state, and infer from param types what they might do.

+// Optional function:
+// Does all data-getting it can based on what we know about the ABI or from ERC165. const data = await contract.getAllData()

 ##### contract from ethers.js

-Let's read the `tasit-act` section above when we're done and see how much it differs from the ethers abstraction [Ethers](https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts)
+Let's read the `tasit-act` section above when we're done and see how much it differs from the ethers abstraction for connecting to contracts
+[Ethers](https://docs.ethers.io/ethers.js/html/api-contract.html#connecting-to-existing-contracts)

 ### Setting data